stevekinney/react-typescript/content/Migrating from PropTypes.md

 As you can imagine, this could get a little out of control if we had lots of props.
 So, we can also create a new prop and tell TypeScript that our component is expecting to a lot of props.
 Let's see what that would look like.

+This the idiomatic pattern that you can expect to see regularly:

 ````ts
 type NameBadgeProps = {
   name: string;